 - This blog post, written in the aftermath of the 2011 Christchurch earthquake.
 If Mrs. Palmer's tour was on time, she would have been right at ground zero.
 The tone, the content, the links to the NZ Red Cross, the poem at the end... well, it can really get you sobbing.

 - Off of the new collaboration, 8in8, we have "Because the Origami," a duet between Ben Folds and her about a runaway son.
 Grab a box of tissues, and take a listen.

 - The final verse of Amanda's parody of Friday.

 - "The Bed Song".
-This troper's never heard it, but just reading the lyrics makes her sob.
+Just reading the lyrics can make you sob.